nicolastilly/Circle-Square-Triangle/README.md

 ## Feedback

-If you have any feedback, please reach out to us at nicolas@nicolastilly.fr
+If you have any feedback, please reach out to me at nicolas@nicolastilly.fr